You’ve made the decision to buy a new home. Congratulations!

 - Closing and occupancy dates

-- Contingencies, such as obtaining a mortgage, building inspections, and pest inspections to include where appropriate (but not limited to): termite, pest, radon, water potability, well, lead, septic, oil tank, etc.
+- Contingencies, such as obtaining a mortgage, building inspections and pest inspections, including (where appropriate): termite, pest, radon, water quality, well, lead, septic, oil tank, etc.

-Any personal property specifically included or excluded If the offer is not acceptable to the seller, further negotiations may be necessary to reach terms agreeable to both buyer and seller.
-Because counter-offers are common (any change in the offer can be considered a counter-offer) it is important that you remain in close contact with your Coldwell Banker Sales Associate during the negotiation process so that proposed changes can be reviewed and responded to quickly.
+If the offer is not acceptable to the seller, further negotiations may be necessary to reach terms that are agreeable to both buyer and seller.
+Counter-offers are common, so it is important that you remain in close contact with your Coldwell Banker agent during the negotiation process to quickly review and respond to proposed changes.

 Between Contract and Closing

-The closing is a formal process where all parties sign all of the necessary paperwork needed to complete the transaction Title so the property is transferred from the seller to you.
+Closing is a formal process where all parties sign the necessary paperwork to complete the transaction and transfer the property’s title from the seller to you.
 The seller receives payment for the home, and you receive the house keys!
 From the amount credited to the seller, the title representative subtracts the funds to pay off the existing mortgage and other transaction costs.
-Deeds, loan papers, and other documents are prepared, signed, and ultimately filed with local property record office.
+Deeds, loan papers and other documents are prepared, signed, and ultimately filed with local property record office.